Useful information on Anthony Nolan, the bone marrow register and blood cancer

 - Anthony Nolan uses its register to match potential stem cell donors to blood cancer patients in desperate need of a bone marrow transplant.

 - Young people are also most likely to be chosen to donate as they provide better outcomes for patients, and are less likely to have long-term health problems which might delay or prevent donation.

-- Around 2,000 people in the UK in need of a bone marrow or stem cell transplant every year.
-This is usually their last chance of survival.
+- Over 2,000 people in the UK in need of a bone marrow or stem cell transplant every year.

 - 75% of UK patients won’t find a matching donor in their families.
 So they turn to us to find them an unrelated donor.

 - Last year we searched for donors for over 300 children who could not find a match within their family.

 - Currently, only 71% of patients from White, Caucasian backgrounds can find the best possible match from a stranger.
 This drops, significantly, to 37% for patients from a minority ethnic background.
 By building and diversifying our register we will be able provide the best match to even more people with blood cancer.

 - 90% of donations take place via peripheral blood stem cell (PBSC) collection.
 This is a procedure similar to giving blood.
 It takes around 5 hours, and is a simple outpatients procedure.

 - It costs around £40 to recruit each potential donor to the bone marrow register.

 - To join our register, you must be aged between 16 and 30, weigh more than 7st 12lbs (50kgs) and be in general good health.